derRiesenOtter/bachelor/docs/labbook.md

 `./data/intermediate_data/llps_data_ppmclab.pkl`

 This script read the `.csv` file and filtered out sequences containing letters that are not in the mapped amino acid alphabet (X and U).
+It also added one column named `PS` that contains a `0` as negative label and a `1` as positive label.
 It saved the data as a pickle.

 ---